Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 stuffing of vegetable chop is ready to make bengali veg chop recipe or beet root cutlet recipe

-• Once this veg chop stuffing cools down, start making the patties from it.
-And then give the shape of the dough a cylindrical shape patties.
-The dough size depends on you.
+• Once the stuffing cools down, start making the patties from it.

 cylindrical shape patties for making bengali street food vegetable chop recipe or bengali vegetable chop